What is Myelofibrosis?

 Symptoms of myelofibrosis

-Because myelofibrosis is a chronic condition, some people may have it and have no symptoms right away.
+Because myelofibrosis is a chronic condition, some people may have it but may not experience symptoms right away.
 According to the Mayo Clinic, it’s unusual to feel signs or symptoms in the early stages.

 More aggressive cases might require more immediate treatment.